devstopfix/postfix/README.md

 Any function that fails with an `{:error, _}` tuple short-circuits and becomes the result of the evaluation.

+There are two implementations:

+* `Postfix.Simple` for simple pipelines using a list
+* `Postfix.Stack` which uses a list for the program and a stack for operands and results

 ### Limitations

 It is not possible to pass a function to a higher-order function as it will be evaluated.